intercom/intercom-android/README.md

 ## How does the in-app messenger work?

 Intercom allows you to send messages to your users while also enabling your users send messages to you.
 If you want to have a dedicated UI element in your app which opens the messenger, you can display it by calling `Intercom.client().displayMessenger()`.
+You can also pass in a string to pre-populate the message composer for example: `Intercom.client().displayMessageComposer("Write your message here: ");`

 More information on messaging with Intercom for Android can be found [here](http://docs.intercom.io/Install-on-your-mobile-product/configuring-intercom-for-android#messaging).